wiris/html-integrations/demos/angular/tinymce5/README.md

     ]
     ```

-4. Open *src/app/app.component.ts* and replace all with:
+4. Edit `src/app/app.component.ts` and replace its contents with:

     ```ts
     import { Component } from '@angular/core';